caltechlibrary/newt/README.md

 I think a radical simplification is due.
 Most software doesn't need to scale that large.
 Even in the research and LAS communities we don't routinely write software that scales as large as [Zenodo](https://zenodo.org/).
 We don't typically support tens of thousands of simultaneous users.
 If you accept that premise then we can focus our efforts around orchestrating off the shelf components and put our remaining development efforts into improving the human experience of using our software.

 A big key to simplification is realizing that the middleware no longer needs to be responsible for managing data models, access control and users or data transformation.
-There is no requirement for being bespoke.
-If you can configure the data routes and your data models the rest can become turn key.
+If you can describe your data model, routes and their data pipelines the rest can become much more turn key.

 ## Off the shelf deliverables

 - (data management) Postgres combined with PostgREST gives you an out of the box JSON API for managing data
 - (full text search) Solr gives you a powerful, friendly, JSON API for search and discovery
-- (content transformation) `pdbundler` in a pipeline with Pandoc web service provides a simple but powerful template engine
+- (content transformation) `newtmustache` in a pipeline transforms your JSON data using the Mustache template language
-- (hosting, access control) Apache 2 or NginX when combined with a single sign on system (e.g. Shibboleth) provides access control
+- (access control) Apache 2 or NginX when combined with a single sign on system (e.g. Shibboleth) provides access control
 - (rich client) Web browsers now provide a rich software platform in their own right

-## This missing bits
+## The missing bits

-With the only the above list can already build capable applications that run inside the web browser.
-The cost,  JavaScript is required to render everything.
-Relying on JavaScript to assemble our content in the web browser is a horrible idea[^6].
-A better approach is for the web browser to make a minimum number of requests to a single web service and get back useful results without having to process more than HTML and CSS.
+With only the above list we can build capable applications relying on the sophisticated features of our web browsers.
+There is a cost.
+JavaScript is required to render everything.
+Relying on JavaScript in the browser to assemble our content is a horrible idea[^6].
+A better approach is for the web browser to make a minimum number of requests to a web service and get back useful results without having to process more than HTML and CSS.

-Taking the better approach in the past has required the writing of more middleware.
-I think we can avoid that or at least avoid complex middleware.
+Taking the better approach in the past has required the writing of complex middleware.
+I think we can avoid that or at least avoid writing complex middleware.

 For over a decade web frameworks developed for programming languages like Go, Java, JavaScript, PHP, Python, and Ruby have relied on a concept of "routes".
-A "route" describes the URL path and HTTP method used to make a web request (e.g. your web browser requesting to view an HTML page).
-The mapping of a route to a function simplifies the model of receiving and responding to HTTP requests[^6].
+A "route" is described by an HTTP method and URL path.
+The mapping of a route to a function simplifies the model of receiving and responding to HTTP requests[^7].
 The collection of routes and their functions compose the API your browser uses to navigate through your application.

-There is no requirement for the functions to be simple or complex.
-It depends on the task they are solving.
 Historically before single sign-on systems became common the function handling the request was responsible for the whole transaction.
-It needed to hand access control, data validation, data formatting, storing or retrieving data from the database.
-You had to make sure the request from the public didn't lead to a compromise of your database's security.
-This was especially true when generate a SQL statement to interact with the database.
-Those functions that did it all are complex by necessity.
-When we narrowly focus a function and allow other layers of the system to handle most of the complexity our functions can be simpler.
-That was the motivation and many software libraries and frameworks that proliferated among the many languages used to write middleware.
-What was missing was an adjustment of our assumptions.
-Middleware doesn't need to do allot of those things any more.
-What if a web service specialized in being the glue is there a path to simplification?
-Can we configured the web service and delegate away the responsibility of our middleware?
+A single function would need to handle access control, data validation, data formatting, storing or retrieving data from the database.
+You had to make sure the request from the public didn't lead to a compromise of your database or operating system.
+Enertia has ensure many web applications built as middleware still do this.
+Even succesful projects like Drupal and Wordpress do this.

+If we narrowly focus a function and allow other layers of the system to handle most of the complexity our functions can be simpler.
+Easier to write.
+Easier to reason about.
+While that was the motivation for many software libraries and frameworks in practice we just got more complexity.
+Each programming language developed its own rotating pantheon of favorites.
+Maybe the solution isn't the programming language and framework but something else.

-[^6]: That functionality is traditionally called a "handler" or "route handler".
+Are we missing an opportunity to change our base assumptions?
+Middleware doesn't need to do allot to be useful.
+That was the whole point when the term "micro service" was coined.
+The key is to be able to **easily** chain middleware together.
+Like stacking a bunch of bricks.
+Unix accomplishes that with pipes.
+That web already has this concept to but it is less obvious.
+Can be build towards the small and simple?

-Here's the new baseline I think we should consider.
+### A new baseline

 Web services talk to other web services all the time.
-This isn't new or exotic it has become a traditional web development practice.
-Let's take advantage of that.
-What if we align access control with our front end web server or in the database that can express itself as a JSON API?
-What if we could treat the response from one web service as the input of another creating pipelines for web data?
-What if putting together pipelines was as easy as hosting static web content?
-I think the answer is "yes we can" to all these propositions.
+This isn't new.
+It isn't exotic it.
+Library, archive and museums systems do this all the time between organizations.
+Can we make it easier for doing this locally?
+In the little application your organization needs if you can build it.
+The approach is called "service oriented architecture".
+More recently was called "micro service architecture".
+Whatever you call it we're already using it at large (e.g. looking up a DOI via CrossRef).
+What does it take to do that in the small?

+- Can we align access control with our front end web server?
+- Can we insist our database management system provides flexible JSON API?
+- Can we treat the output of one web services as the input for the next?
+- Can we aggregate these into a data pipelines?
+- Will that be enough to define a web application?

+In 2024 you can answer is "yes we can" to all these propositions.

-Newt provides a simple web service that takes a YAML file and pairs the requests it receives with a data pipeline.
+Newt provides a small set of web services and a code generator.
+These are driven from YAML files.
+The Newt code generator lets you bootstrap your application by generating SQL for Postgres+PostgREST.
+It can also generate templates for web pages.
+The Newt router takes that YAML file and pairs the requests with data pipelines defined in YAML.
 The last stage of the pipeline executed is returned to the web browser.
-If there is a failure in the pipeline then an appropriate error is returned to the requesting web browser.
-Newt's code generator uses the same YAML to generate the SQL, templates and HTML needed to form a basic human user interface.
+Newt's code generator and router share the same YAML file keeping implementation and orchestration in sync.
 There isn't much middleware left to write using this approach.
-If you do write middleware it can be narrowly focused to a specific stage of your pipelines and hopefully much simpler than the code you used to write.
+If you do write middleware you can make it simple and laser focused to a specific stage of your data pipeline.

 [^6]: See <https://infrequently.org/2024/01/performance-inequality-gap-2024/> for a nice discussion of the problem.

+[^7]: In programmer's jargon we call that a "handler" or "route handler".

 ## What comes with the Newt Project?

-- [newt](newt.1.md) a [web service](https://en.wikipedia.org/wiki/microservices) designed for working with other "off the shelf" web services.
-It functions both as a data router and as a static file server.
-It is responsible for vetting requests against the models described in the YAML file.
-The same models used to generate the SQL for the database and the templates for user with a template engine.
+- [newtrouter](newtrouter.1.md) a [web service](https://en.wikipedia.org/wiki/microservices) designed for working with other "off the shelf" web services.
+It functions both as a router and as a static file server.
+It does this by routing your request through a YAML defined pipeline and returning the results.
+Typically this will be a JSON data source and running that output through a template engine like Newt Mustache.
-- [newtgen](newtgen.1.md) is a command line program that reads the Newt YAML file and generates SQL and templates used to build your application.
-The generated SQL currently targets Postgres+PostgREST.
+- [newtgenerator](newtgenerator.1.md) is a command line program that reads the Newt YAML file and generates SQL and templates used to build your application.
+Currently the generator target SQL for use with Postgres+PostgREST.
+The template language being targeted is Mustache.
 - [newtmustache](newmustache.1.md) implements a simple lightweight template engine supporting [Mustache](https://mustache.github.io/) templates.
-Mustache template language is support by a wide variety of programming languages.
-It is provided as an alternative to using Pandoc as a template engine.
+Mustache template language is well support by a wide variety of programming languages include Python, PHP, and JavaScript.

 NOTE: See the [user manual](user_manual.md) for details